 Example 4 (Beginning of year Merger) - Plans A and B are both calendar year plans.
-On January 1, 2020, Plan B merges into Plan A. The merger is not De Minimis.
+On January 1, 2021, Plan B merges into Plan A. The Merger is not De Minimis.

-The Merger's impact on 2020 premiums is as follows:
+The Merger's impact on 2021 premiums is as follows:

-- Because the Merger (1) was non-De Minimis and (2) occurred at the beginning of Plan A's plan year, Plan A's 2020 Flat-rate Premium is based on the participant count on the first day of the plan year (January 1, 2020) instead of the last day of the prior year (December 31, 2019).
-(See special rule re: beginning of year Mergers in "How to Count Participants" section). - Plan B is not required to submit a 2020 Comprehensive Premium Filing because the plan ceased to exist on what would have been the first day of Plan B's 2020 plan year.
-In other words, the Merger is deemed to be effective before the 2020 plan year begins. - Plan A reports the Merger in the "Transfers from other plans" item.
-Because the Merger did not occur until after the due date for Plan B's 2019 Comprehensive Premium Filing, PBGC expects that Plan B would not have reported that 2019 would be its "Final Filing" as part of its 2019 filing.
-As long as Plan A properly reported the Merger in its 2020 filing, it is not necessary to amend Plan B's 2019 filing to indicate that it's the final filing.
+- Because the Merger (1) was not De Minimis and (2) occurred at the beginning of Plan A's plan year, Plan A's 2021 Flat-rate Premium is based on the Participant count on the first day of the plan year (January 1, 2021) instead of the last day of the prior year (December 31, 2020).
+(See special rule re: beginning of year Mergers in "How to Count Participants" section). - Plan B is not required to submit a 2021 Comprehensive Premium Filing because the plan ceased to exist on what would have been the first day of Plan B's 2021 plan year.
+In other words, the Merger is deemed to be effective before the 2021 plan year begins.